Skip to Main Content

 The cost to study abroad varies from program to program, depending on the length of the program and the location.
 Short-term programs should each have a specific program fee (includes flight, housing, insurance, etc.), plus the cost of tuition.
 The breakdown of costs for most programs can be found on their web pages.

 Students participating in a semester or year abroad program are exchanges.
 This means that students pay their regular tuition to UNF for the semester(s) they are abroad.
 Beyond that, students arrange flights, housing, visas, insurance, etc. on their own, so the cost can vary markedly from student to student.
-To see an estimated cost of attendance for a semester program, please find the appropriate document in the "Additional Information" section of the program's website.
+An estimated cost of attendance is provided for programs upon request.

 Advise your student to contact their International Business Study Abroad Advisor if they have further questions regarding this.